 The data transfer process began.
 The image drive was scanned for missing files and files system as the engineers knew it was a logical issue.
 The customer was asked to give us some indication as to what to look for as this makes it easier for the engineers so they know if they are on the right track to recovery or not.
 After the scan it was clear to see that there was not much in the shape of files that you would normally see on a person's computer.
 It looked just like a fresh install of Windows.
 This unfortunately means it leaves us with one last option which is what we refer to as a RAW scan, where we pick and choose file headers for certain file types for example .jpg, .mov etc and the software searches sector by sector and finds these files headers and will recover them to the designated location.
 A RAW recovery will fetch back corrupt and non-corrupt files.
 This is the only problem with this type of recovery.

 21/08 at 13:31pm - Job Paid For, Data Sent Back

 Fortunately the customer was relaxed about what was being sent back to him, and was informed that there was not a lot we could do regarding the situation of the drive so we decided to send the RAW data (and the folder structure) back to the customer.

-In conclusion, if a drive has been formatted or overwritten then there’s always a chance that we can recover the data.
-If you have accidently formatted your hard drive, or perhaps a computer shop has told you something and you want a second opinion why not call us on 0800 999 3282 or alternatively email us at email@example.com.
+In conclusion, if a drive has been formatted or overwritten then there's always a chance that we can recover the data.
+If you have accidently formatted your hard drive, or perhaps a computer shop has told you something and you want a second opinion why not call us on 0800 999 3282 or fill out our online no cost, no obligation diagnostics form.